Greesan/TankGame/README.md

 ## Right arrow: Rotate tank1 left
 ## Enter key: Shoot bullet from tank1

-## W key: Move tank1 forward
+## W key: Move tank2 forward
-## S key: Move tank1 backward
+## S key: Move tank2 backward
-## A key: Rotate tank1 left
+## A key: Rotate tank2 left
-## D key: Rotate tank1 left
+## D key: Rotate tank2 left
-## Space key: Shoot bullet from tank1
+## Space key: Shoot bullet from tank2

-## src folder is to be used for source code only.
+## src folder is used for source code only.

-## resources folder is to be used to store the resources for your project only.
+## resources folder is used to store the resources for your project only.
 This includes images, sounds, map text files, etc.

-## jar folder is used to store the built jar of your term-project.
-NO SOURCE CODE SHOULD BE IN THIS FOLDER.
-DOING SO WILL CAUSE POINTS TO BE DEDUCTED
+## jar folder is used to store the built jar